MShahbazh/Log-Analyzer/ANSWERS.md

 ## 2) STACK CHOICE
 I looked at JS, C++ and RUST and Python for this project but went with Python CLI version due to tight time constraints.
 Even though RUST and C++ gives superior performance and efficiency for large datasets, they require more development time.
 Python accelerated the development speed due to its built-in functions.
 Its built in support for json, filing, string and date manipulation allowed me to quickly code the basic CLI version.

+## 3) ONE REAL EDGE CASE
+Although I tried to implement all the edge cases which were mentioned.
+One of the edge cases which i implemented is to parse without depending on the position.
+Rather, it will parse based on patterns and formats which allowed me to code the solution easily.
+Moreover, I implemented parsing for mutiple ways of timestamps such as epoch, separate date and time, different formats.
+Without it, solving the problem would have been a lot harder.